 Andy and I always tried to work the music nights as it meant we got to get paid for seeing bands or bits of bands depending on how busy it was.
-Nirvana was a good example of quite busy, but not so bad that we were stuck behind the bar all night washing glasses and filling them again in exchange for people’s hard earned cash.
-Several bits of the night stand out in between pouring lager on my feet and picking up glasses.
-Andy was full time, he also did days, I was part time; mainly evenings, usually four nights a week, this involved rushing from one low paid job; a paste-up artists for a small printer on an industrial estate; to home to change and then into work at another low paid job for about six working until midnight then repeating it the next day.
-Sometimes I got to look at my at that time fairly freshly born eldest daughter and see Jen my partner for half an hour, possibly shovel some food in and then leg it off to job two.
+Nirvana was a good example of quite busy, but not so bad that we were stuck behind the bar all night washing glasses and filling them again in exchange for people’s cash.
+Several bits of the evening stand out in-between pouring lager into glasses, onto my feet and picking up empty glasses.
+Andy was full time, he did days and nights, I was part time and mainly worked evenings and occasional weekends – but usually four nights a week.
+This involved rushing from one low paid job as a paste-up artists for a small printer on an industrial estate home to change and then into work at another low paid job for about six working until midnight then repeating it the next day.
+Sometimes I got to look at my at that time fairly freshly born daughter and see my partner for half an hour.If I was lucky I’d get to shovel some pasta/rice thing into myself and then leg it off to job two.
 And sometimes I didn’t.
 On this occasion I didn’t, so mother and child came to the Arts Centre and had a cup of tea and said hello, possibly making our three month old the youngest child at a Nirvana gig, who knows.
-They went home before the noise started and any crowd of chain-smoking proto-grungers formed and we got on with clearing up the bar, changing barrels and setting up the pots and cleaning things.
+They went home before the noise started and any crowd of chain-smoking, beer-swilling proto-grungers formed.
+We got on with clearing up the bar, changing barrels and setting up the pots and cleaning things.

-Nirvana came back, they played at the Waterfront at another Wilde Club, I went to that too, but as a punter and can remember absolutely nothing about it whatsoever, which should be odd but isn’t for some reason as I also can’t remember Mogwai either who I love.
+Nirvana came back, they played at the Waterfront at another Wilde Club, I went to that too, but as a punter and can remember absolutely nothing about it whatsoever, which should be odd but isn’t, for some reason as I also can’t remember Mogwai either who I love.
 It wasn’t long after this of course that they became what they remain.

 Addenda: 1st March 2016: You can here the set here, thanks to Richard Shashamané for pointing it out.